-While many of our lives have revolved around the pandemic in recent months, the death of actor Chadwick Boseman is a tragic reminder that there is more to our health than COVID-19.
-Boseman, known most notably for his role in “Black Panther”, died at just 43 years old of complications related to colon cancer, shocking fans worldwide.
-Colorectal cancer (CRC), cancer affecting the colon or rectum, is the second-leading cause of cancer death in the United States, responsible for 51,000 deaths in 2018 alone, many of which may have been prevented by routine screenings.
-Despite the severity of the disease however, routine preventative screenings for colorectal cancer have decreased dramatically during COVID-19.
-A study by Epic Health, for instance, found that colorectal cancer screenings dropped by 86 percent immediately following the pandemic.
-While Boseman’s death may not have been preventable by screening, it brings a spotlight to the importance of colorectal cancer screenings, even amid the coronavirus pandemic.
-Having an understanding of your risk level and a relationship with your PCP can help to make sure you are taking advantage of the screening options that are recommended for you.
-Below is a guide on how you can identify colorectal cancer and work with your primary care provider to determine the right time to start screening.
+Colorectal cancer, cancer affecting the colon or rectum, is the third leading cause of cancer-related death in the United States, responsible for over 52,000 deaths in 2018 alone, many of which may have been prevented by routine screenings.
+Despite the severity of the disease however, routine preventive screenings for colorectal cancer have decreased dramatically during COVID-19.
+A study by Epic Health, for instance, found that colorectal cancer screenings dropped by 86 percent at the beginning of the pandemic, and remained 3.4 percent below pre-pandemic baseline two years later.
+Having an understanding of your risk level and a relationship with your primary care provider can help to make sure you are taking advantage of the screening options that are recommended for you.
+Below is a guide on how you can work with your primary care provider to determine the right time to start screening.

 What are the signs of colorectal cancer?

 One of the reasons why colorectal cancer is so fatal is because you could have no symptoms at all, which is why regular screening is pivotal in identifying colorectal cancer and preventing things from getting worse.
 That being said, if symptoms do present themselves, there are some key signs to be on the lookout for.